Frank-Luginbill/Healthy_City_Assessment/README.md

 3. Open an conda command prompt and navigate to the project folder.
 (This can be done using the command: cd <PATH>)
 4. Create a project specific conda environment by running the following command from the unzipped folder conda env create --prefix ./envs --file environment.yml
 5. Activate the conda environment using the following command: conda activate ./envs
+6. Before you are able to run the map you must create a google maps API key.
+Instructions can be found [here](https://developers.google.com/maps/documentation/javascript/get-api-key)
+7. *Once you have your key, create a config.yaml file and add this text, but fill in your personal key: api_key: "YOUR_SECRET_KEY"
-6. Run the file using the command streamlit run app.py
+8. Run the file using the command streamlit run app.py

+*Note: After 30 days google will require you to upgrade to a paid plan, but you will not be charged unless there's over 10,000 calls which we do not anticipate.